AdaCore/spark2014/docs/guidance/main.rst

 program, you can perform analyses at higher proof levels 1 and 2 to get more run-time checks proved automatically.

-Proving AoRTE requires interacting with GNATprove inside GPS.
+Proving AoRTE requires interacting with GNATprove inside GNAT Studio.
 Thus, we suggest that you select a unit (preferably one with few dependences over other unproved units, ideally a leaf unit not depending on other unproved units) with some unproved checks.
-Open GPS on your project, display this unit inside GPS, and place the focus on this unit.
+Open GNAT Studio on your project, display this unit inside GNAT Studio, and place the focus on this unit.
 Inside this unit, select a subprogram (preferably one with few calls to other unproved subprograms, ideally a leaf subprogram not calling other unproved subprograms) with some unproved checks.
 This is the first subprogram you will analyze at Silver